AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/03_match.rst

       _ => println!("Other!"), // Catches all other possibilities
   }

-- Use :rust:`|` to match several values to one arm.
+- Use :rust:`|` to match several values to one arm

 .. code:: rust